-The Lone Star State loves their Delta 8 THC!
+The Lone Star State loves its Delta 8 THC!
 If you’re a hemp enthusiast in Texas, you may have already spotted Delta 8 THC products in stores.
 This compound offers unique benefits that make it popular among hemp users.
-With the state almost banning it altogether, you might be wondering, is Delta 8 legal in Texas?
+With the state almost banning it altogether, you might wonder, is Delta 8 legal in Texas?
 Here’s what you need to know about Delta 8 THC.

 - Delta 8 THC was illegal in the state of Texas in 2021.

-- Hemp-derived products are legal in Texas as long it is hemp-derived, and the total Delta 9 THC is below 0.30%.
+- Hemp products are legal in Texas as long it’s hemp-derived, and the total Delta 9 THC is below 0.30%.

 - The difference between Delta 8 and its “sister cannabinoid,” Delta 9 THC, can be found in their respective chemical structures.

 - To get the most enjoyable experience with Delta 8 THC, make sure you purchase from a reputable dispensary or online retailer.

 - The DEA released their Final Interim Rule on hemp, which is temporarily legal until they develop newer regulations regarding Schedule I Controlled Substance.

 Yes, it is!
 Delta 8 THC is legal in Texas as of writing this post.